apfaudio/guh/README.md

 As of now, `guh` can enumerate USB2 high-speed (480Mbit) and full-speed (12Mbit) devices in pure gateware.
 A simple state machine can parse incoming descriptors to determine what kind of device is attached, and which endpoints to use.
 Then, a custom 'plug-in' state machine for the desired device class can directly perform transfers on the device endpoints.
 I have tested this on USB thumbdrives at 480Mbit HS, and MIDI/HID devices at 12Mbit FS.
 More device classes will obviously require more work.

-The enumeration speed is dynamic: the same gateware can support both HS and LS devices.
+The enumeration speed is dynamic: the same gateware can support both HS and FS devices.
 As of now, USB hubs can be enumerated *but not the devices behind them*.
 In the future, I hope to remove this limitation.

 As a highly experimental library, proper handling of all error conditions is incomplete, although enough is implemented to enumerate most devices I have tested without stalling.
 For this reason, it is common for host engines to include a watchdog which resets the enumeration state machine if nothing happens for too long, as a fallback to ensure we reattach to a device if something hangs.